ContextLab/hypertools/readme.md

 <h2>Citing</h2>

-We wrote a paper about HyperTools, which you can read [here](https://github.com/ContextLab/hypertools-paper/blob/master/HeusEtal17.pdf).
+We wrote a paper about HyperTools, which you can read [here](https://arxiv.org/abs/1701.08290).
 We also have a repo with example notebooks from the paper [here](https://github.com/ContextLab/hypertools-paper-notebooks).

+Please cite as:

+`A C Heusser, K Ziman, Lucy L W Owen, and J R Manning (2017) HyperTools: A Python toolbox for visualizing and manipulating high-dimensional data.  arXiv: 1701.08290`

 <!-- Here is a bibtex formatted reference: